The Therapy in Schools Program has supported a range of areas, including:

 “The Therapy in Schools program at Ingleburn Public School, demonstrates how success in learning can be achieved when schools, parents, community partner Ingleburn RSL Club and Learning Links join forces” says Learning Links CEO Birgitte Maibom.

 “With the generous funding support from Ingleburn RSL, Learning Links has been able to work in close partnership with the wonderful staff, children and parents at Ingleburn Public School to provide expert support and interventions and through this make a real and lasting difference for these children.”

-ClubGRANTS scheme is a shared State Government-Club Industry program, funded by a 2.25% gaming machine tax rebate provided by the State Government to those registered clubs with gaming machine profits in excess of $1 million per annum.
+ClubGRANTS scheme is a shared State Government-Club Industry program funded by a 2.25% gaming machine tax rebate.
+It is provided by the State Government to registered clubs with gaming machine profits in excess of $1 million per annum.

 In our free monthly eNewsletter you’ll receive interesting articles on education and learning, tips for supporting children, our latest service offerings and programs, news, events and volunteer opportunities.